jamatali/C-C-Journey/README.md

 return 0;
 }
 Line 41: #include <iostream> is a header file library that lets us work with input and output objects, such as cout (used in line 5).
 Header files add functionality to C++ programs.
+Line 42: using namespace std means that we can use names for objects and variables from the standard library.